sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 All you'll need to do is activate the Honeypot extension.

-There is no setup required and no options are available.
+There is no setup required, and no options are available.

 [tsfep-image id="2"]